paritoshkroy/nimble-virtual-2020/README.md

 Materials for the virtual NIMBLE workshop, June 3-5 2020.

-All materials for the workshop are here.
+All materials for the workshop are here [UNDER CONSTRUCTION].
 If you're familiar with Git/Github, you already know how to get all the materials on your computer.
 If you're not, simply click [here](https://github.com/nimble-training/nimble-virtual-2020/archive/master.zip).

-Get started [here](https://htmlpreview.github.io/?https://github.com/nimble-training/nimble-virtual-2020/blob/master/overview_slides.html) with logistical information and an outline of the workshop content.
+Get started [here](https://htmlpreview.github.io/?https://github.com/nimble-training/nimble-virtual-2020/blob/master/overview_slides.html) with logistical information.

 Location: Zoom (URL TBD)
 Time: 9 am - 2 pm California time (noon - 5 pm EDT)

+## Approximate schedule

+Day 1 (Wednesday):

+ 1. Introduction to NIMBLE: Basic concepts and workflows
+ 2. Working with NIMBLE models and converting from WinBUGS/JAGS
+ 3. Comparing and customizing MCMC methods in NIMBLE
+ 4. Strategies for improving MCMC

+Day 2 (Thursday):

+ 5. Writing your own functions and distributions
+ 6. Writing your own MCMC samplers
+ 7. Spatial modeling (part 1)

+Day 3 (Friday):

+ 8. Spatial modeling (part 2)
+ 9. Model selection and Bayesian nonparametrics
+ 10. Special topics breakouts
+    a.
+Ecological models
+    b.
+Sequential Monte Carlo and maximum likelihood methods

 ## Installing NIMBLE